Makambako: Health services

+Saint Joseph Hospital Ikelu: This is found in Ikelu, Iliunda, Makambako Town along the Dar es Salaam - Songea Road.
+The hospital is in the level of District Hospitals.

-Under the Archdiocese of Songea, there are two health services dispensaries in Makambako District, the Makambako Dispensary in the town of Makambako and the Kitanewa Dispensary in the town of Kitanewa.
-The Makambako Parish is run by the Benedictine Sisters, Congregation of Saint Agnes, Saint Bikire Maria wa Huruma.
+RC Mission Dispensary which is located at Bwawani, Mjimwema Ward in Makambako Town and the Kitanewa Dispensary in the town of Kitanewa.
+The Makambako Parish is run by the Benedictine Sisters, Congregation of Saint Agnes, Saint Bikira Maria wa Huruma.
+Under the Archdiocese of Songea.

 Transportation

 Road

 The 322 kilometres road between Songea and Makambako was funded by the ADB and was built between 1980 and 1985.
 There is a regular quick bus service.

 The trunk road between Tanzania and Zambia (Tan-Zam Road), founded by The World Bank and completed in 1973, goes through the district.

 Railway

 Makambako lies along the TAZARA Railway.
 The bridge section of the railway in Makambako was said to have been completed in early 1973.

 Public works

 Makambako is a major centre for rural planning in the region and contains a Rural Service Centre, where thousands of plots have been surveyed and allocated to developers.
 Councillors based in Makambako are also responsible for the facilitation and planning of other works in the area.

 Makambako was connected by electricity in 1981, however, high installation costs has meant that by 1992, only 2% used electricity for cooking and only 22% had it installed.
 The Italian organization, ABB-SAE Sadelmi has erected high-tension power lines and worked on the rehabilitation of the National Grid between Makambako and Mbeya.

 In 1992, a piped water supply project received financial and technical assistance from UNICEF, but even after completion, it was considered inadequate, requiring continued potable water dependency on boreholes, dams and streams.
 Facing an acute problem of water, the Makambako Shallow Wells Project is expected to ease water woes.
 Organized under the auspices of the GEF/Small Grants Programme, the project started in September 2008 and is expected to be completed in December 2010.
 Ubena Cultural Reforms Association is the Grantee of the US$36,799 grant.